Black Beans in Cooking: Why They’re So Popular

 Cooking with Different Beans: How to Think About Swaps

-Swapping beans well requires more than simple substitution by volume.
+Swapping beans well requires more than replacing one ingredient by volume.
 A recipe built around black beans may depend on their size, firmness, and color.
-Consider the function of the bean before choosing a replacement.
+Consider the role the bean plays before choosing a substitute.

 Use black beans when the dish needs: